Authentic Lessons for 21st Century Learning

 Summary

-In this educator resource, students will learn how to tell visual stories through camera work and editing by planning, filming, and producing a short video using a variety of shot types and composition techniques.
-They will explore camera setup, shot sequencing, and editing fundamentals, then reflect on their creative choices through peer feedback and class discussion.
+In this educator resource, students learn how to tell visual stories through camera work and video editing.
+Students plan, film, and produce a short video using a variety of shot types and composition techniques.
+Students then share their edited videos with their peers, provide feedback to each other, and discuss the project as a whole class.

 Learning Objectives